Anastasia-Labs/aiken-upgradable-multisig/docs/catalyst/milestone-completion.typ

 \
 === Test Case: Successful Threshold Adjustment
 \
-The test case code can be found on the #success_adjust_threshold_link
+We've implemented a test case to verify the contract's ability to adjust the signer threshold the following link: #success_adjust_threshold_link

 \
 ```bash